Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

-Further unpacking the link between crowd signals and individual decision-making, we examined participants' open-ended responses about why they chose one project over another.
-We found compelling qualitative evidence for the reasons why high crowd signals are associated with successful fundraising in observational studies.
-While existing studies emphasize the importance of large contribution amounts in signaling funders' confidence in a project's potential success~\cite{colombo2015internal,koning2013experimental,vulkan2016equity}, our findings suggest that small contribution amounts make contributors who would prefer to make modest pledges more comfortable and confident to contribute.
-In other words, showing a variety of both small and large contributions can be more beneficial for crowdfunding campaigns than simply showing large contribution amounts as it increases project's appeal to more potential funders.
+Unpacking the link between crowd signals and individual decision-making, we examined participants' open-ended responses about why they chose one contribution list and/or project description over another.
+We found compelling qualitative evidence for why high variation in contribution amounts and timing are associated with successful fundraising in observational studies.
+While existing studies emphasize the importance of large contribution amounts in signaling funders' confidence in a project's potential success~\cite{colombo2015internal,koning2013experimental,vulkan2016equity}, our findings suggest that small amounts make contributors with modest pledges more comfortable and confident to contribute.
+In other words, showing a variety of small and large contributions can be more beneficial for crowdfunding campaigns than simply showing large contributions, as the range increases the project's appeal to a more diverse pool of potential funders.